 Paddle Marco hosts 2.5-hour kayak tours led by local naturalist tour guides.
 Additionally, people rent kayaks and paddle boards for up to four hours, and plan their own adventure.
 Other rental companies include Kayak Marco, Up a Creek, and Tigertail Beach Paddleboad, Kayak and Beach Cabana Rentals.

 For a more laid-back adventure, head to Marco Island’s beaches.
 The community works to patrol beaches and keep them clean, making them a must for families and visitors.

 Tigertail Beach is the area’s most popular and offers beach-goers several amenities.
-Find ample parking, concession stands, restrooms, showers, picnic tables and grills, and a playground.
+Find ample parking, concession stands, restrooms, showers, picnic tables, grills and a playground.
 In addition, Tigertail Beach offers one of the top bird-watching locations on the island.

-Those staying in the island’s southern section have access to South Marco Beach.
+Those staying in Marco’s southern section have access to South Marco Beach.
 This area features spacious beaches surrounded by high-rises and public walkways.
 People-watch all day, then visit a nearby restaurant for dinner.

 Collect Shells With Locals

 While collecting shells in Marco Island’s parks is not allowed, visitors are welcome to take a shelling tour or collect them on Tigertail Beach.